soerinev/Bachelor_final/README.md

-# Bachelor_project
+# Bachelor's project - real analysis.
-Bachelor's project, real analysis.
+Contains code used for analyses.
+Does not contain the data.